-- (a) Members shall serve without compensation, but may receive reimbursement for reasonable and necessary expenses in accordance with procedures as established by the Finance Director. - (b) Members shall be electors of the City. - (c) Members shall hold no more than one (1) elected municipal office and (1) appointed municipal office; for two (2) other appointed offices with the City.
+- (a) Members shall serve without compensation, but may receive reimbursement for reasonable and necessary expenses in accordance with procedures as established by the Finance Director. - (b) Members shall be electors of the City. - (c) Members shall hold no more than one (1) elected municipal office and (1) appointed municipal office; or two (2) appointed offices with the City; except for the Planning and Zoning Commission, whose members may only serve on that Commission. - (d) A simple majority shall constitute a quorum for the transaction of business.

-- (d) A simple majority shall constitute a quorum for the transaction of business. - (e) No ex-officio member shall have a vote. - (f) At its first regular meeting following the date on which the newly elected or appointed members take office, each board, commission and other body shall elect, by plurality vote, a chairman from its members who shall serve until the next regular election or appointment of members to the board, commission or other body.
-A chairman, by virtue of his/her position, shall not be deprived of his/her vote nor given an added vote. - (g) Each board, commission and other body shall establish its own rules of procedure provided they are not inconsistent with any other section of the Charter. - (h) Each board, commission and other body shall have all powers and duties conferred or imposed upon such a board, commission or other body under the Connecticut General Statutes, as amended from time to time, and shall also have all powers and duties specifically conferred or imposed by this Charter or the laws of the City or State or United States, and all other powers and duties fairly incident to those specifically conferred or imposed. - (i) No board, commission or other body shall have the power to obligate the City in an amount greater than is available in its budget. - (j) Each appointment or removal shall be in accordance with Chapter 8 of this Charter if applicable to the position in question. - (k) The Board of Aldermen may pass rules regarding participating and voting in meetings when not physically present, in line with Connecticut State Statutes.
+- (e) No ex-officio member shall have a vote. - (f) At its first regular meeting following the date on which the newly elected or appointed members take office, each board, commission and other body shall elect, by plurality vote, a chairman from its members who shall serve until the next regular election or appointment of members to the board, commission or other body.
+A chairman, by virtue of his/her position, shall not be deprived of his/her vote nor given an added vote. - (g) Each board, commission and other body shall establish its own rules of procedure provided they are not inconsistent with any other section of the Charter. - (h) Each board, commission and other body shall have all powers and duties conferred or imposed upon such a board, commission or other body under the Connecticut General Statutes, as amended from time to time, and shall also have all powers and duties specifically conferred or imposed by this Charter or the laws of the City or State or United States, and all other powers and duties fairly incident to those specifically conferred or imposed. - (i) No board, commission or other body shall have the power to obligate the City in an amount greater than is available in its budget. - (j) Each appointment or removal shall be in accordance with Chapter 8 of this Charter if applicable to the position in question. - (k) The Board of Aldermen may establish by resolution, for all City Boards and Commissions, rules regarding participating and voting in meetings when not physically present, in line with Connecticut General Statutes.